Lou-Martin/extending_testing_p2_challenge/README.md

 **Seventh Entry:** Before I execute my test plan I'll write a small script to generate sample data.
 Should my test plan raise any issues I want to investigate further I can use this script to quickly populate the data needed to continue testing.

+**Eigth Entry:** Following the test plan revealed an unexpected outcome in the first scenario - this outcome was further explored in test scenario 4 so I proceeded there; during this time I had drilled down and created further tests to verify my theories.
+With this in mind I did not complete the three remaining test cases due to time constraints.
+Given more time I would explore those tests and the ones I had listed in the test plan.

 NOTES: